LFPy/LFPy/doc/information.rst

 2. Python modules setuptools, numpy, scipy, matplotlib, Cython, h5py, mpi4py, csa

+    Depending on how LFPy is obtained, missing dependencies will be installed automatically (using `pip``).
+Manual installation of dependencies can be done using ``pip`` and the  ``requirements.txt`` file which is supplied with the LFPy source codes (since v2.0).
+    See next section for details.

 3. Some example files may rely on additional Python dependencies.
 If some examples should fail to run due to some ``ImportError``, identify the missing dependency name and run
     ::